rajeshpleti/SITHARAMA/Elysium search index .md

 ## General Search Examples

----
-Look for failed attempts to su or sudo to root:	(suORsudo) AND (fail* OR error) Look for errors in sshd logs: sshd AND (fail* OR error OR allowed OR identity) Look for general authorization failures excluding router messages: auth* AND (fail* OR error?)
-NOT _sourceCategory=routers
----

 You *can* start Kibana using `docker run` after [creating a Docker network](https://docs.docker.com/engine/reference/commandline/network_create/) and starting Elasticsearch, but the process of connecting Kibana to Elasticsearch is significantly easier with a Docker Compose file.